apache/druid/integration-tests/README.md

 Note that if the integration test you are running also uses other cloud extension (S3, Azure, GCS), additional credentials/configs may need to be set in the same file as your Druid's Hadoop configs set.

-Currently, ITHadoopIndexTest can only be run with your own Druid + Hadoop cluster by following the below steps:
+If you are running ITHadoopIndexTest with your own Druid + Hadoop cluster, please follow the below steps:
 - Copy wikipedia_index_data1.json, wikipedia_index_data2.json, and wikipedia_index_data3.json
-  located in integration-tests/src/test/resources/data/batch_index/json to your HDFS at /batch_index/json/ If using the Docker-based Hadoop container, this is automatically done by the integration tests.
+  located in integration-tests/src/test/resources/data/batch_index/json to your HDFS at /batch_index/json/
 - Copy batch_hadoop.data located in integration-tests/src/test/resources/data/batch_index/tsv to your HDFS
   at /batch_index/tsv/
-  If using the Docker-based Hadoop container, this is automatically done by the integration tests.
+If using the Docker-based Hadoop container, the steps above are automatically done by the integration tests.

 Run the test using mvn (using the bundled Docker-based Hadoop cluster):
 ```